TD Bank CFO Ahmed to head securities unit, move seen as CEO succession play - News Break

 Dorrance, who has headed TD Securities since 2005, will stay on as chairman of TD Securities and serve as special adviser to Masrani.

-TD shares were flat at C$87.12 on Thursday afternoon, compared with a 0.2% gain in the Toronto stock index.
+TD shares were flat at C$87.12 on Thursday afternoon, compared with a 0.2% gain in the Toronto stock index (.GSPTSE).
 The shares are up 21% this year, versus a 15% gain in the benchmark.

 ($1 = 1.2303 Canadian dollars)